-Protection and preservation of the marine environment during prospecting proposed prospector shall notify the Notification of prospecting Authority of its intention to engage in prospecting Authority of its intention to engage in prospecting 2.
-Each notification of prospecting shall be in the form prescribed in annex 1 to these Regulations, addressed to the Secretary-General, and shall conform to the requirements of these
+Protection and preservation of the marine environment during prospecting proposed prospector shall notify the Notification of prospecting

-Regulations.
+- proposed prospectured sharm now the Notification or prospecting Authority of its intention to engage in prospecting.

-- a.
-Each notification shall be submitted: (a) in the case of a State, by the authority designated for that urpose by it; - (c) in the case of an entity, by its designated representative; (c) in the case of the Enterprise, by its competent authority.
-4. Each notification shall be in one of the languages of the the name, nationality and address of the proposed prospector and its designated representative; (b) the coordinates of the broad area or areas within which prospecting is to be conducted, in accordance with the most recent generally accepted international standard used by the Authority. (c) a general description of the prospecting programme, including the proposed programme, including the proposed programme, including the procedure soft the Authority correlations and the relevant rules, regulations and procedures of the Authority correlations of the Authority, as cooperation in the training programme, incomprised the ration of the maine environment; (ii) acception and preservation of the maine environment; (iii) acception and preservation of the maine environment; (iii) make available to the Authority, as far as practicable, such data as may be relevant to the protection and the marine environment;
+2. Each notification of prospecting shall be in the form prescribed in annex 1 to these Regulations, addressed to the Secretary-General, and shall conform to the requirements of these Regulations. - Each notification shall be submitted: (a) in the case of a State, by the authority designated for that urpose by it; - (b) in the case of an entity, by its designated representative; (c) in the case of the Enterprise, by its competent authority.
+4. Each notification shall be in one of the languages of the